appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

 <dd>

 :::info
-If you are an enterprise user, you can choose a different branch as the default, offering customization based on specific project requirements or preferences.
-Learn more about [Default branch](/advanced-concepts/version-control-with-git/working-with-branches#default-branch).
+If you are an enterprise user, you can set a [Default branch](/advanced-concepts/version-control-with-git/working-with-branches#default-branch) and [Branch protection](/advanced-concepts/version-control-with-git/working-with-branches#branch-protection), ensuring code quality, collaboration, and stability in a collaborative development environment.

 Additionally, you can add multiple branches to branch protection for additional security measures.
 Learn more about [Branch protection](/advanced-concepts/version-control-with-git/working-with-branches#branch-protection).
 :::